 Add compost to your garden if you want to:

-Composting is the process of deliberately recycling organic waste.
+Composting is the process of deliberately recycling organic waste and is one of the key soil-building methods.

 As gardeners, we use this process to accelerate the decay process that naturally happens and to add materials, so using the finished compost boosts our garden soil the most.